Nature For Everyone Campaign

 That’s why we’re asking the Government to make equal access to nature, and the health and wellbeing benefits it provides, a core part of their Levelling Up plans.

-We’re calling for a new legal duty in Levelling Up legislation for developers and public bodies to provide equal access to nature-rich spaces in new and existing communities.
+We’re calling for a new legal duty in the Levelling Up and Regeneration Bill for developers and public bodies to provide equal access to nature-rich spaces in new and existing communities.
 Backed up with resources for Local Authorities from the Levelling Up fund, this could transform our parks, woods and watersides, making a huge difference for our people, public places and public health.

 By protecting our existing access to nature, reviving run-down places, and creating new natural spaces within all future developments, we can put nature at the heart of every community.